ipersids/2d-maze-game/README.md

 	* Detect the collectables and unset it on the map.
 	* Decrease amount of collectables to handle the exit from the game later.
 	* Print number of movements to stdout.
+- [x] Implement sprite animation for collectibles.
+	* Load frames and set values to the structure.
+	* Updates the coin animation based on the elapsed time and FPS.

 </details>